pjbull/benchmarked/bias.md

 ---
-title: Making Predictions
+title: Is the Supreme Court Politically Biased?
 nav: three
 subnav: three
 layout: default
 ---

-##Is the Supreme Court Ideologically Biased?

 Each justice of the Supreme Court is appointed by a President of the United States.
 Even if this choice is supposed to be the most objective, one may think that the justice was choosen because of his ideological closenness to the President's ideas.
 We try to see if this bias exists and has any impact on the Supreme Court decisions.